A safe pair of hands

 Grove Pension Solutions has adopted the Personal Finance Society’s Financial Vulnerability Charter.

-The Financial Vulnerability Taskforce is a newly created independent representative body covering the Personal Finance Sector.
-Its ultimate purpose is to promote greater UNDERSTANDING, encourage appropriate BEHAVIOURS and establish GOOD PRACTICE in respect of consumer vulnerability.
+The Financial Vulnerability Taskforce is an independent representative body covering the Personal Finance Sector.
+Its ultimate purpose is to promote greater understanding, encourage appropriate behaviours and establish good practice in respect of consumer vulnerability.

 It will act as an informed source of positive influence on both policy makers, professionals and the general public alike.
 In doing so, we hope that professionals working across the Personal Finance Sector are increasingly seen as a ‘safe pair of hands’, especially by those who find themselves in vulnerable circumstances.

-Your guide to the Financial Vulnerability Taskforce and its CHARTER
+Guide to the Financial Vulnerability Taskforce and its Charter

 What is the Financial Vulnerability Taskforce?